deepdrive/problem-worker/README.md

 # problem-worker

-Process that manages a local docker container running problems and bots for Deepdrive problems in Botleague.
+Process that runs on all deepdrive evaluation workers responisble for managing local docker container running problems and bots for Deepdrive problems in Botleague.

+Process is self-updating from the production branch on GitHub.

+Worker is triggered via setting the worker's instance id in a job on Firestore.